shawn-becker-angel/snowflake-connector/README.md

 install other packages:
 `pip install python-dotenv`

-install the pandas package and extension:  (not yet working for Apple M1 pro chip) `pip install pandas`
+install the pandas package and extension:  (not yet working for Apple M1 pro chip)
+`pip install pandas`
 `pip install "snowflake-connector-python[pandas]"`

-## Run the validator to check the connection
+## Run the validator to check the connector version from snowflake

-`python validate.py`
+`> python validate.py`
+`snowflake.connector version: 6.19.0`

-## Run the sample app
+## Run the example app

-`python app.py`
+`> python example.py`
+`...`
+`fetched 42548 rows in 4255 batches in  1.769 seconds`

 ## Coding example (with pandas if pandas is working)